JozefKysel/RunRhyme/README.md

-# bpmPlaylist
+# RUNrhyme
-bpm Playlist is an app that allows you to customize your playlist depending on the intensity of your run.
+RUNrhyme is an app that allows you to customize your playlist depending on the intensity of your run.